 With Valentine’s Day here once again, it’s time to look on the Blu-ray / DVD shelf or the streaming service for some good old slushy romantic films!
-Everybody loves to watch these warm and fuzzy tales of passion, love at first sight, life-long romance, unrequited love and broken hearts, even if they swear blind that they don’t!
-Take it from us, they do really, deep down in their stoney old hearts.
+Lots of us to watch these warm and fuzzy tales of passion, love at first sight, life-long romance, unrequited love and broken hearts, even if we swear blind that we don’t!

-Over the years their have been oodles of romantic films churned out by Hollywood and the rest of the planet for that matter.
+Over the years there have been oodles of romantic films churned out by Hollywood and the rest of the planet for that matter.
 It seems that love really does make the world go round.
-So, without waiting for a second arrow from Cupid’s bow, we give you our Top 9 Romantic Films…
+So, without waiting for a second arrow from Cupid’s bow, we present to you our Top 9 Romantic Films…

 1. Casablanca (1942)

 Humphrey Bogart and Ingrid Bergman star in this story of two lovers that were pulled apart and then brought back together by the dangers and horrors of the Second World War.
 Both actors give blistering performances, producing a timeless and iconic romantic on-screen couple that evoke archetypal imagery of cinematic chemistry.
-If you’ve never seen it, it’s not too late to immerse yourself in this classic love story.
+If you’ve never Casablanca (1942), it’s never too late to immerse yourself in this classic love story.
 If you have seen it before, you probably fancy watching it again, right?
 “Here’s looking at you, kid!”

 In Casablanca, Morocco in December 1941, a cynical American expatriate meets an old flame, the love of his life.
 He must decide whether or not to help his former lover and her fugitive husband escape the Nazis.